Should you directly opt for a job or go for a master’s degree?

-Hands-on industrial experience that will help you get a head start in your career and climb the corporate ladder faster.
+- Hands-on industrial experience that will help you get a head start in your career and climb the corporate ladder faster.

-Scope for earning professional certifications after gaining the requisite work experience.
+- Scope for earning professional certifications after gaining the requisite work experience.

 Advantages of opting higher education

-If you have been following the industry trends, you may have noticed that continuing education help you stand out.
+If you have been following the industry trends, you may have noticed that continuing education helps you stand out.
 As a result, you will have to go for a master’s degree if you genuinely wish to fast-track your career growth.
 Here are its advantages:

-Opportunity to gain career and industry insights along with some practical exposure.
+- Opportunity to gain career and industry insights along with some practical exposure.

-In this highly competitive market, a master’s degree would add value to your CV.
+- In this highly competitive market, a master’s degree would add value to your CV.

-Develop and nurture professional networks by connecting with teachers and classmates.
+- Develop and nurture professional networks by connecting with teachers and classmates.

-Enhanced earning potential due to advanced skill sets and devotion to the industry.
+- Enhanced earning potential due to advanced skill sets and devotion to the industry.

-Personal grooming and overall development.
+- Personal grooming and overall development.